 When you set Delete Devices based on the last check-in Date to No, Intune automatically deletes all devices that haven’t checked in to Intune for more than 270 days.

 Intune Device Cleanup Rules Behavior

-Set your Intune device cleanup rules to delete Intune MDM Enrolled and Co-Managed SCCM devices that appear as any of the following condition, then Intune applies cleanup rules immediately.
+Set your Intune device cleanup rules to delete Intune MDM Enrolled and Co-Managed SCCM devices that appear as any of the following conditions, then Intune applies cleanup rules immediately.

 How to Find Out Affected Devices

-Intune provides an option to find out and export the affected devices with Device Cleanup rules which you just implemented above.
+Intune provides an option to find out and export the affected devices with the Device Cleanup rules you just implemented above.

-NOTE! – To make sure whether you are deleting the correct devices, I would recommend clicking on “View Affected Devices” link and confirm whether you want to remove those devices.
+NOTE!
+To ensure whether you are deleting the correct devices, I recommend clicking on the “View Affected Devices” link and confirming whether you want to remove those devices.

 These are the devices that haven’t checked in for 90 Days.

 - How to use Intune Cleanup Rules